GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 By Hideyuki Sano

-TOKYO, Oct 8 (Reuters) - Asian shares inched up on Tuesday, with Chinese shares making modest gains after a week-long holiday, though investors remained cautious over U.S.-China trade talks after President Donald Trump said a quick trade deal was unlikely.
+TOKYO, Oct 8 (Reuters) - Asian shares inched up on Tuesday, with Chinese shares making decent gains after a week-long holiday, though investors remained cautious over U.S.-China trade talks after President Donald Trump said a quick deal was unlikely.

+European shares were expected to follow, with major European stock futures including pan-European Euro Stoxx 50 futures STXEc1 trading up 0.15%-0.2%.

 South Korea's Samsung Electronics 005930.KS rose 1.2% after its profit guidance.
 The semiconductor firm said its third-quarter operating profit likely fell 56% on a downturn in global memory chip prices, but that was better than what analysts had anticipated.